You Showed Me: Sampling and controversy

-The Turtles version also features a gently rising and falling string section, which was sampled by U2 in 1997 for their song "The Playboy Mansion" on their album Pop.
+The Turtles' version features a gently rising and falling string section, which was sampled by U2 in 1997 for their song "The Playboy Mansion" on their album Pop.
 Madison Beer's song "Showed Me (How I Fell in Love with You)" for her album Silence Between Songs also sampled the Turtles' recording.

 The American hip hop group De La Soul also sampled the Turtles' recording of "You Showed Me" for their song "Transmitting Live From Mars (Interlude)" on their 1989 album, 3 Feet High and Rising, but did not ask permission or clear the sample.
 The Turtles took litigation against the group, suing them for $1.7 million.
 An out-of-court settlement was reached for an undisclosed sum.
 It is said to be the first time that a hip hop act was ever sued for unethical use of another artist's music.

 Other cover versions

 The song was covered by Québécois singer Claude Steben in French under the title "Vous" in 1972.
 The song has also been covered by Lutricia McNeal on her 2002 album, Metroplex.
 In addition, Kanye West based his song "Gorgeous", from his 2010 album My Beautiful Dark Twisted Fantasy, on elements derived from "You Showed Me".
 In 2011, the alternative country duo the Watson Twins offered a free download of their cover of "You Showed Me" on their website.